epi2me-labs/wf-teloseq/README.md

 ## Run time

 Running a typical Telo-Seq dataset (4K telomere reads) through `wf-teloseq` with matching sample human chromosome arm mapping assignment takes approximately 5 minutes and non-matching >1 hr.
-When skipping the mapping stage (`--skipmapping`), it takes less than 3 minutes.
+When skipping the mapping stage (`--skip_mapping`), it takes less than 3 minutes.

 ## Running in Epi2me labs via Windows on a laptop